faviasono/cookiecutter-data-science/README.md

 ├── LICENSE
 ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+│
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- The original, immutable data dump: Use .CSV/txt format to map names to files in Cloud storage.
 │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialized models, model predictions, or model summaries: store initial models │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   ├                      the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│   ├                     `1.0-jqp-initial-data-exploration`.
-│
+│   ├── development      <- Initial experiments
+│   ├── azureml_pipeline <- Creating the azureml pipeline in this folder to submit jobs │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │